google/vim-syncopate/README.md

 ## So how's this different from plain :TOhtml?

 Mainly convenience.
-Under the hood, `:HtmlExport` will:
+Under the hood, `:SyncopateExportToBrowser` will:

 1. Switch to the default `colorscheme` (it shows up better on white backgrounds).
 2. Create the HTML version of your vim buffer.